rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ## Proposal

 The proposed new `RabbitmqCluster` spec uses StatefulSet, Service, and the ConfigMap kubernetes template directly.
 Our operator currently creates 9 kuberentes child recources directly for each `RabbitmqCluster`: ingress Service, headless Service, StatefulSet, ConfigMap, erlang cookie secret, admin secret, rbac role, role binding, service account.
 Out of all these resources, we are currently allowing users to partially configure the StatefulSet, the ingress Service, and the pods that StatefulSet creates (look at manifest example below for all configurations we allow through the `RabbitmqCluster` spec).
 I think it makes sense to focus the two child recources (ingress Service and StatefulSet) for adding configurability, as there is no abvious use case we can think of now that involves configuring any of the other child resources.
-Our ConfigMap current tracks the list of Plugins that's enabled by default for the deployed RabbitMQ.
-The current process for our users to update that list is to modify the ConfigMap object directly, and recreate the StatefulSet object.
+Our ConfigMap current tracks the list of rabbitmq plug-ins that's enabled by default and the rabbitmq conf file.
+The current process for our users to update that the plug-ins list is to modify the ConfigMap object directly, and recreate the StatefulSet object.
 With this new structure of the `RabbitmqCluster` spec, user will be able to modify the ConfigMap directly in the `RabbitmqCluster` spec.

 At the moment, if someone customizes every field in the `RabbitmqCluster` spec, their manifest can look like: